illsk1lls/ZipRipper/README.md

 **Examples of how to change the built in alternate wordlist:**<br>

--For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed download, and 133MB on disk) you would change the section at the top of the script to the following<br>
+-A lightweight/robust wordlist based on RockYou (optional 133MB uncompressed download, and 133MB on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="RockYou"
 SET WORDLISTADDR="https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt"
 SET WORDLIST7z=""
 SET WORDLISTTXT="RockYou.txt"
 ```
--For Cyclone.hashesorg.hashkiller.combined wordlist(optional 6.53GB download, and 15.02GB expanded on disk) you would change the section at the top of the script to the following<br>
+-Cyclone/HashesOrg/HashKiller[combined] wordlist (optional 6.53GB download, and 15.02GB expanded on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="Combined"
 SET WORDLISTADDR="https://download.weakpass.com/wordlists/1927/cyclone.hashesorg.hashkiller.combined.txt.7z"